w3c/wai-bcase/index.md

 {:/}

 Consideration of the cost and risk of inaction is an important aspect of any Business Case.
-The risks are real of ignoring requirements for web accessibility and the cost can be significant as more regulators recognize the universal right to participate in online digital information and services.
+The risks are real if companies ignore requirements for web accessibility.
+The cost of litigation and remediation can be significant as more governments recognize and legislate in favor of the universal right to participate in online digital information and services.

-As web use became more integrated into modern life all over the world, regulators introduced laws and policies to strengthen the rights of people with disabilities.
-Change occurred incrementally and steadily.
+As web use is woven into modern life all over the world, regulators are mandating laws and policies that strengthen the rights of people with disabilities.
+Change is occuring incrementally and steadily.

 -   Early 2000s in the US, a few legal actions related to inaccessible websites based on the Americans with Disabilities Act (ADA) and